 Both Greenfield and Brownfield investments are part of Foreign Direct Investment (FDI) but often are confused with being the same.
 The main difference is that Greenfield invests and sets up the whole business afresh.
 On the other hand, Brownfield leases the entire business and makes the lessee work according to its requirements.
 Or it is a further development of an existing structure or unit.
 As a result, Greenfield is costlier than the Brownfield investment strategy.
 Greenfield requires a lot of investment in establishing and running the business.
 As a result, it is more risky and expensive than Brownfield.

 One of the significant differences is that Greenfield investment can be a new investment or expansion.
 On the other hand, Brownfield investment compulsorily takes place on the existing facilities.

 In Mergers and Acquisitions (M&A), a takeover of existing business takes place, while in Greenfield investment, an establishment of new business takes place.
 Mergers and acquisitions can be partially-owned or fully owned, while Greenfield is always fully-owned.

 - The Investor has complete control over the operations of the subsidiary entity / new unit.

 - The subsidiary unit /new unit gets extensive help from the parent company.

 - The brand image of the parent company expands in international markets.

 - It follows the ‘High-Risk High Return’ principle.
 Greenfield investors earn more than Brownfield investors.

-- Developing countries encourages this type of FDI by giving subsidies and tax benefits.
+- Developing countries encourage this type of FDI by giving subsidies and tax benefits.

 - It allows the investing company to be flexible according to its requirement.
 Existing acquisition forces the acquiring company to adjust according to the current setup.
 Greenfields allows being super flexible.